 How to Wash Products Made up of Faux Fur

 Wondering what is faux fur texture after you have washed it?
 Well, caring for faux fur takes a little bit of effort.
-One cannot merely throw these faux fur products in the washing machine and expect it to still look its best after drying.
+One cannot merely throw these faux fur products in the washing machine and expect them to still look their best after drying.

-But what is faux fur washing routine?
+But what is a faux fur washing routine?
+Always check the labels for the care instructions and laundry symbols.
 You can either choose to wash your faux fur products by hand or put it in a washer.
 If you decide to use the washer, use a high-efficiency washer and set it on the gentle cycle with cold water.
 You can do this for faux products such as coats, sheets, or shawls.

 Add 1-2 teaspoons of mild and color-safe detergent to the washer.
 Let it soak for 15 minutes.
 If you keep it on for too long, you might end up damaging the fabric.